 Research shows that skill-testing can help companies overcome unconscious bias and improve diversity hiring.
 Rather than using shortcuts like education or job titles, skill assessments allow companies to tap into a wider, more diverse talent pool.

-“Focus on the results you’d like to see, rather than the type of qualifications that you think could deliver them,” Harvard Business Review said.
-“Highlighting the desired skills — the candidate’s ability to perform certain tasks — gets to the same results without creating an unnecessary barrier to entry, like a requirement for a four-year degree.”
+“Start by rethinking your job descriptions.
+Highlighting the desired skills — the candidate’s ability to perform certain tasks — gets to the same results without creating an unnecessary barrier to entry, like a requirement for a four-year degree.”

-Skill testing can help companies reach their diversity hiring goals, which leads to a whole other host of benefits including increased innovation, productivity, and profitability.
+By including candidates who have obtained their trade through alternative education methods, job skill testing can help companies reach their diversity hiring goals, which leads to a whole other host of benefits including increased innovation, productivity, and profitability.

-Improve employee retention
+Boost employee retention

-Vervoe’s skill assessment empowers companies to hire at scale, saving recruiters time while helping to close skill gaps.
 Many HR teams receive hundreds of resumes for a single open position.
 It’s nearly impossible to give every candidate’s application careful consideration, which leads many recruiters to simply select the candidates whose backgrounds seem most familiar or similar to theirs.

 The algorithm allows HR teams to evaluate 10,000 candidates in the same time it takes for an individual recruiter to assess one.
 Recruiters receive a shortlist of top candidates who performed well related to the entire application pool — and no one is disqualified from continuing on in the process.

 Skill-based hiring doesn’t require a huge investment in time or resources — on the contrary, skill-testing can actually save recruiters money and effort.
-Skill-based hiring is an easy way to fill skill gaps in an extremely competitive hiring market, enabling candidates who may not have a traditional background to shine.
+This approach is also an incredibly easy way to fill skill gaps in an extremely competitive hiring market, enabling candidates who may not have a traditional background to shine.